-Already in 2011, the General Assembly of the United Nations, with EU support, acknowledged the problem and adopted a political declaration on the prevention and control of noncommunicable diseases (NCDs).
+In 2011, the General Assembly of the United Nations, with EU support, acknowledged the problem and adopted a political declaration on the prevention and control of non-communicable diseases (NCDs).
 There was unanimous commitment to collaborative partnerships in support of national, regional, and global plans for the prevention and control of NCDs, through the exchange of good practices.